Associate of Applied Science

 - Utilize concepts related to culture, ethnicity, and spirituality in the delivery of patient care.
 (Culture)

 Program Objectives: Employment opportunities for the registered nurse include staff positions in hospitals, nursing homes, health departments, physicians’ offices, clinics, day care centers, and home health agencies.

 - The nursing program accepts new students each fall.
 While applications are accepted at any time, to be eligible for Admission the application packet must be completed no later than March 1 of the Admission year.
 Early application is encouraged for advising purposes.
 All application materials must be submitted to the attention of the School of Health Professions Advisor.
 The applicant is responsible for making certain that the following have been submitted in addition to the college application: Nursing Application Form (available on web page), official transcripts showing completion of a high school diploma or records showing completion of GED with scores, official transcripts from all colleges attended (transcripts from VWCC or other Virginia community colleges are not required).
-In addition, after the March 1 deadline, qualified applicants will be required to complete the Kaplan Entrance Test, which is taken at student’s expense (nonrefundable) and attend a personal interview demonstrating satisfactory oral and written communication skills.
+In addition, after the March 1 deadline, qualified applicants will be required to complete the Kaplan Entrance Test

 - Applicants should be aware that meeting the curriculum standards does not guarantee program admission.
 In May, all qualified applicants will receive a letter to notify them of their status with the program.